I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 martial art.

-historical European martial arts [HEMA] not TMA).
-I'll take a solid (not
+of historical European martial arts [HEMA] not TMA).
+I'll take a solid

-hollow) graphite-laced-with-graphene competition bo staff over a katana
+(not hollow) graphite-laced-with-graphene competition bo staff over a

-any day of the week (and twice on Sunday, as the idiom goes). #ByRidersLance!
+katana any day of the week (and twice on Sunday, as the idiom goes). #ByRidersLance! #ByRollandsBo! #TheDArtagnanOfTheBo#AllMyLifeAllIEverWantedToBeWasHim#AllMyLifeAllIEverWantedToBeWasHim

 #TheIsaoMachiiOfTheBo